-Rock County Rural Water

-are expected to result in the biggest drop in nitrate levels in decades.
+LUVERNE - Three recent easements within the wellhead protection area that supplies 75% of Rock County with drinking water are expected to result in the biggest drop in nitrate levels in decades.

-At 294 acres, John and David

-Piepgras' Minnesota Conservation Reserve Enhancement Program (MN CREP) enrollment accounts for more than 10% of the highly vulnerable wellhead protection area bordering the Rock River.
-It was seeded into permanent cover this spring; final agreements are in the works.
+At 294 acres, John and David Piepgras' Minnesota Conservation Reserve Enhancement Program (MN CREP) enrollment accounts for more than 10% of the highly vulnerable wellhead protection area bordering the Rock River.
+It was seeded into permanent cover this spring; final agreements were in the works this fall.
 Two more landowners each enrolled 40 acres in Reinvest in Minnesota (RIM) wellhead easements.
-That land will be seeded this fall.
+That land was set to be seeded this fall.

-The total acreage - and location adjacent to two of the highest-producing wells - is significant.
+The total acreage - and location adjacent to two of the highestproducing wells - is significant.

 "This is where most of our water that we produce comes from.
-We believe it is a huge impact," said Ryan Holtz, Rock County Rural Water manager/director.
+We believe it is a huge impact," said Ryan Holtz, Rock County Rural Water (RCRW) manager/director.